Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

     * #datasource_code# - outputs the website and survey ID, with tooltips to show the website and survey dataset name.

+  * agg - name of the aggregation whose output is to be displayed in this column when using the `autoAggregationTable` aggregation option.
+  * path - where fields are nested in the document response, it may be cleaner to set the field to the path to where to find the field in the document in this option.
+So, rather than set the field to `fieldlist.hits.hits.0._source.my_count_agg.value` for example, set the `path` to `fieldlist.hits.hits.0._source` and the field to `my_count_agg.value`, resulting in cleaner class names in the code among other benefits.
   * rangeField - name of a second field in the Elasticsearch document which defines a range when combined with the field's value.
 If the value of the field pointed to by `rangeField` is different to the value pointed to by `field` then the output will